obriencj/obriencj.github.io/content/blog/2023-09-27-migrating-from-octopress-to-pelican.md

 Thus I began the arduous task of looking for viable alternatives.
 I like a lot of things about the gitops-style content management that Jekyll and Octopress had both provided.
-After a bit of searching, I discovered [Pelican].
+After a bit of searching and some recommendations from friends I settled on [Pelican].

 [Pelican]: https://github.com/getpelican/pelican

+# Pelican

 Pelican had a number of good things going for it, from my perspective.
 It was sufficiently akin to Octopress in feature and function that migration of my existing markdown shouldn't be too arduous.
-It was written in Python, which I am very comfortable with.
-It has a good selection of [plugins] available.
+It was written in Python, and its templates were powered by Jinja2, both of which I am very comfortable with.
+It had a good selection of [plugins] available to provide the features and tweaks that I'd like.
+A clear winner.

 [plugins]: https://github.com/getpelican/pelican-plugins

-## Theme Hunt
+# Theme Hunt

 In researching just what it would take to set up Pelican, I began browsing the selection of available [themes].
 Much to my delight there